 There was the Twitter parade of blue-tick public mourners.

 But it would have been no more true than it is now, would it?
-It would simply be an undiscovered lie.
-A mesh of words, woven thick by repetition, giving shape to an absence – of evidence, of investigation, of everything.
+It would simply be an undiscovered rather than a discovered lie.
+A mesh of words, woven thick by repetition, giving shape to an absence – of evidence, of investigation, of reality, of everything.